Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-The tool has zero parameters, so baseline is 4.
-The description does not need to elaborate on parameters, and it correctly provides a full explanation of the tool's behavior.
+The tool has zero parameters, so the schema already fully covers inputs with 100% coverage.
+The description does not need to elaborate on parameters, but it clarifies the output meaning (totalActive), which adds useful context beyond the schema.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.